 Polyester: It may surprise you, but Polyester is now emerging as an “eco friendly” fabric.
 With advancements in production and recyclability, polyester’s environmental star is on the rise, even though it is made from a non-renewable resource.

 Even though the desire is often there to buy products and support companies who help protect the planet, cost can sometimes get in the way.
 As more and more companies introduce environmentally friendly lines the price points for these offerings have started to broaden from basic to contemporary to luxury.
 Although you don’t often find eco-friendly lingerie at bargain basement prices, there are lines that hit price points from $15-20 for bottoms and $30-$50 for bras.
 At most price points the added benefit is often that the lines are produced in the US, supporting our local economy and keeping jobs from vanishing overseas.

 It’s Easy to Go Green:

 With so many companies offering “green” or “eco-friendly” intimates and other fashion, going green is not so hard or expensive.
-All that it takes is a little time to become an educated consumer on the things to look for and a dedication to buy from companies who are transparent and market “eco friendly” products real information and not just vague ill-defined buzzwords.
+All that it takes is a little time to become an educated consumer on the things to look for, and a dedication to buying from companies who are transparent and market “eco friendly” products with real information and not just vague ill-defined buzzwords.